TencentARC-QQ/TagGPT/README.md

 We appreciate the open source of the following projects: Kuaishou, Hugging Face, LangChain.

 ## 📧 Contact Information
-For help or issues using the Visual ChatGPT, please submit a GitHub issue.
+For help or issues using the TagGPT, please submit a GitHub issue.

 For other communications, please contact Chen Li [palchenli@tencent.com](palchenli@tencent.com) or Yixiao Ge [yixiaoge@tencent.com](yixiaoge@tencent.com).